 As if you needed any other reason to drop that bottle, there’s also our green earth to think about.

 According to Ban the Bottle, manufacturing the plastic bottles that are used in the United States each year calls for more than 17 million barrels of oil to be used, which is enough to fuel over 1 million cars for a whole year.
-Unfortunately, approximately 80% of these recyclable plastic water bottles end up in landfills every year.
+Unfortunately, approximately 80% of these 80% of these recyclable plastic water bottlesplastic water bottles end up in landfills every year.

 You might not even consider it, but it also takes water to make water.
 According to the Pacific Institute, it takes 3 liters of water to produce just 1 liter of bottled water.
 And guess what?
 45% of the world’s bottled water actually comes from municipal water supply systems (also known as “tap water”).
 That’s right, major bottled water companies get about 55% of their water from natural springs but the rest is essentially tap water that is treated in their plants and filtration systems.